shyjuk/ocd/README.md

 # OCD

-A basic application for automatic call distribution based on a uploaded call distribution list.
+A basic application for automatic outbound call distribution based on a uploaded call distribution list.
 Based on Asterisk PBX and it's ARI functionality, Flask and MySQL.

 Basic functionalities: